-Section 8.
-Section 140-6 of the Zoning Law is hereby amended by replacing the Zoning Map prepared for the Town of New Paltz by David Clouser and Associates with a new Zoning Map which amends the existing Zoning Map as shown on the map attached hereto as Appendix A.

-Section 9.
-Subsection B of 140-8 of the Zoning Law, Use Regulations, is amended by deleting the existing schedule and replacing it with the schedule attached hereto as Appendix B.
+- Section 8.
+Section 140-6 of the Zoning Law is hereby amended by replacing the Zoning Map prepared for the Town of New Paltz by David Clouser and Associates with a new Zoning Map which amends the existing Zoning Map as shown on the map attached hereto as Appendix A. - Section 9.
+Subsection A of 140-8 of the Zoning Law, Use Regulations, is amended by deleting subsection 3, ""X" designates a temporary and/or conditioned use contingent on securing a special use permit in each case from the Zoning Board of Appeals" and renumbering subsection 4 as subsection 3.